M.I.T. DEPARTMENT OF EECS

 lsto the command

 more, which displays the results one page at a time.
-(Press the space bar to show the next page.)
+(Press the space bar to show the next page.
+In order to quit the enumeration, press "q".)
 You can refer to the manual pages for

 moreto see more details and options for each command.
 Manual pages let you read information about various commands on UNIX systems; to use them, run